 ELIGIBILITY AND GUIDELINES

-Leaves for ranked faculty members wishing to return to graduate school to complete an advanced degree are subject to recommendation by the President and approval by the Board of Governors.
+Leaves for ranked faculty members wishing to return to graduate school to complete an advanced degree or to expand expertise are subject to recommendation by the President and approval by the Board of Governors.
 Educational leaves will be allowed under the following guidelines:

 Educational leaves are a privilege and not an automatic right.